Maziarkiani/maziarkiani.github.io/content/_index.md

     design:
       view: citation

-      # Manual Spacing Override to pull it tighter to the timeline above
+      # Manual Spacing Override to pull it tighter to the section above
       spacing:
         padding: ['1rem', '0', '1rem', '0']
 ---